Residential Fellowships

 Is this the right fellowship for me?

 A key feature, meanwhile, that differentiates us from many other fellowships is our residential requirement.
-Researchers are especially encouraged to apply when they expect to be able to benefit from and contribute actively to an in-person community of other humanities researchers.
+Researchers are especially encouraged to apply when they expect to benefit from, and actively contribute to, an in-person community of other humanities researchers.
 If you prefer a research fellowship that allows you to do field work or to work in your own local space, this may not be the fellowship for you.

 Learn more about the amazing scholars who benefited from NHC fellowships, and the projects they have developed while in residence.